 - Bleeding or spotting is normal in small amounts.
 However, if you experience pain when spotting, make an appointment with your doctor as soon as possible because this may be an indication of an ectopic pregnancy

-Week 3 To-do List and Reminders
+To-do List and Reminders at 3 Weeks Pregnant

 - Start making plans for a new life with a new baby; visualize the needs of your infant and take a keen look at your home, car, and overall living situation.
 Do you have a sporty two-door coupe?
 You may want to start saving up to trade your vehicle in for a roomier car that can easily accommodate a car seat and provide accessibility for mother and child